 Your OB fees are submitted to your insurance company and/or billed to you at the time of your delivery.
 Early in your pregnancy, we will determine from your insurance company what percentage of the fee is likely to be paid by them.
 The balance will be billed to you in budget payments, to be paid prior to delivery.
 If an overpayment results, this will be promptly refunded to you after delivery.

-Statements are sent the 20th of each month.
+Statements are sent monthly.
 Note that the total estimated charges are printed, but your budget payment is only that amount under "budget payment".
 If you are having trouble meeting your budget payments, please contact our business office.
 Payment arrangements can often be made.

 The OB fee is a "package" which includes most of your prenatal visits, vaginal delivery, hospital rounds during your post-partum stay, and a post-partum office checkup.
 Laboratory tests, Ultrasound, Non-Stress tests and non-routine office visits will incur additional charges.
 If you are hospitalized during or after your pregnancy for a non-delivery reason, this may also incur an additional fee.
 A cesarean delivery carries a higher fee and there is a charge for an assistant surgeon.
 Circumcision, tubal ligation, amniocentesis, and other non-delivery procedures are billed separately.
 If you have anesthesia, Overlake Anesthesiologists bills you directly.
 In addition, Overlake Hospital will bill you for all hospital associated charges.